mrchappie/projects-for-practice/README.md

 # Projects for practice
 This repository contains projects that i've made during my learning path.
 At the current time, this repo only has `newbie` and `junior` projects.
-I wil updated every time when I finish a new project.
+I will update it every time I finish a new project.

 ## Below you can see a table with all project from this repo